How does inheritance tax work?

 Assets include:

 However, it’s often not as straightforward as that.
-Other factors will come into play, such as the relationship between you and the beneficiaries, or whether you’re leaving any money to charity.
+Other factors will come into play, such as the relationship between the deceased and the beneficiaries, or whether any money is left to charity.

 What’s the inheritance tax allowance?

 Inheritance tax is currently charged at 40% on anything above £325,000 (the current IHT threshold).
-This amount hasn’t changed since 2010-11 and is frozen until 2028.
-Rising property values mean that many more people are now liable for inheritance tax.
+This amount hasn’t changed since 2010-11 and is frozen until 2030.
+But rising property values mean that many more people are now liable for inheritance tax.

 Anything below £325,000 is known as the nil rate band.

-If you leave your home to your children or grandchildren, your threshold can increase to £500,000.
+If you leave your home to your children or grandchildren and your estate is worth less than £2 million, your threshold can increase to £500,000.

 If you’re married or in a civil partnership, you can pass any unused inheritance tax thresholds to your other half when you die.
 This means your combined thresholds can be as much as £1 million before any tax is due.

-Any assets left to your spouse or civil partner, or a charity, escape inheritance tax.
+There’s no inheritance tax to pay on assets left to your spouse or civil partner, or a charity or amateur sports club.

 How do you avoid inheritance tax?